 July 2021- Accepted into Liverpool John Moores University's Transart Institute PhD program

-I am pleased to state that Transart Institute at Liverpool John Moores University accepted my application to begin a practice based PhD.
+I am pleased to write that Transart Institute at Liverpool John Moores University accepted my application to begin a practice based PhD.
 This fall I will begin studies in New York City and online.
-To complete it, I will be doing much reading, researching, writing, painting, installation work, peer critiques, online advisory committee meetings, and this process blog.
-Another exciting component includes in-person residencies in Berlin and Liverpool each summer.
-Things that I post here, as in the past on this differently named blog, will still include images of my studio work, paintings, installations, exhibition announcements, etc. And it will also include my academic/creative research...starting with:
+To complete it, I will be doing much reading, researching, writing, painting, installation work, peer critiques, online advisory committee meetings, a 40 thousand word thesis, three annual in-person residencies...Oct in NYC, May in Berlin, and July in Liverpool...plus this process blog.

 PROPOSED RESEARCH TOPIC OVERVIEW:

-Towards a more inclusive 21st Century color theory, I propose to research various color theories…color in advertising, color in art including the art of color mixing, color in art history, color and culture, and color in design including textile, digital, fashion, and other types of design, color and gender, color and psychology, color and race, color and sexuality, etc. Based on my research I propose to create new art works, exhibitions, creative and academic writings that ultimately point towards a globalist, inclusive or intersectional color theory...meaning one that is ecologically sound, formally astute, globalized, iconographically or symbolically described, feminist-base, gender-sensitive, socio-economically savvy, autobiographically aware, linguistically diverse, deconstructivity open, and psychoanalytically considered.
+Towards a more inclusive 21st Century color theory, I propose to research various color theories…color in advertising, color in art including the art of color mixing, color in art history, color and culture, and color in design including textile, digital, fashion, and other types of design, color and gender, color and psychology, color and race, color and sexuality, etc. Based on this research I will create new art works, exhibitions, creative and academic writings that ultimately point towards a globalist, inclusive or intersectional color theory...meaning one that is ecologically sound, formally astute, globalized, iconographically or symbolically described, feminist-based, gender-sensitive, socio-economically savvy, autobiographically aware, linguistically diverse, deconstructivity open ended, and psychoanalytically considered.

 (Working title) An Inclusive Color Theory